 Multi-generational housing, or homes that have an accessory dwelling unit, is another housing option for populations with special needs.
-This type of housing helps adult children take care of aging parents and accommodates relatives with special needs who may be unable to live alone who do not want to live in an institutional or group home facility.
+This type of housing helps adult children take care of aging parents accommodates relatives with special needs who may be unable to live alone who do not want to live in an institutional or group home facility.
 With the trend toward an older population, multi-generational housing could become a needed housing choice.
-Almost one-fifth (20%) of Delray Beach residents are expected to be aged 75 or older by 2035.
-(Source: Shimberg Center for Housing Studies, based on 2000 and 2010 Census data and population projections by the Bureau of Economic and Business Research, University of Florida}.
+Almost one-fifth (20%) of Delray Beach residents are expected to be aged 75 or older by 2035. {Source: Shimberg Center for Housing Studies, based on 2000 and 2010 Census data and population projections by the Bureau of Economic and Business Research, University of Florida}.

-Special needs housing, such as foster homes and group homes, is accommodated within the City.
+Special needs housing, such as foster homes and group homes, is accommodated within the city.
 Community residences and other group housing arrangements, such as nursing homes and assisted living facilities are allowed as permitted or conditional uses in the various zoning districts.
+Table HOU-G and Table HOU-H provide an inventory of all assisted living facilities and nursing homes.
 Presently, the City of Delray Beach has priority preference measures within the housing rehabilitation program to provide assistance to households with one or more members with special needs.